Outdoor Illumination Guide: LED Garden Lighting | 2025 UK Edition

 Formula: Current (mA) = (Power (W) ÷ Voltage (V)) × 1000

-For example, if a solar panel is rated at 0.84W and 2V:
+For example, if a panel is rated at 0.84W and 2V:

 • Current (A) = 0.84 ÷ 2 = 0.42A